 The following examples are actual cases that were settled by the expert legal team at the Kalka Law Firm.
 Some of these may include emotional distress settlement amounts in Georgia.

-Georgia Pain and Suffering Settlement Amount: $2,250,000 – Charter Bus Accident With Severe Injuries
+Georgia Settlement Amount for Pain and Suffering: $2,250,000 – Charter Bus Accident With Severe Injuries

 While traveling southbound on I-75 in Marietta, our client was involved in a multi-vehicle accident caused by a charter bus that failed to notice slowing traffic.
 The collision resulted in severe injuries to our client’s neck, back, and ankle, necessitating cervical and lumbar spine fusions and preventing him from returning to work.
 Attorney Kalka’s thorough investigation revealed that the bus company had a history of safety violations, which played a role in the accident.
 Despite the company’s denial of responsibility, Attorney Kalka successfully negotiated a $2.25 million settlement to compensate our client for medical expenses, lost income, pain and suffering, loss of consortium for his wife.